 The following information is intended for applicants who have already been invited to an audition or interview, to help them prepare.
 Please note this is only valid for 2020-21.

 We invite all applicants who show potential to an audition or interview.
 All interviews will take place online this year to ensure a safe experience.
 Interviews are two-way: they give you the opportunity to show your creative skills and ask any questions about the course; and they help us to assess further your potential to succeed in your chosen subject.

 We'll invite you to an interview through the Falmouth Applicant Portal.

 If, in order to attend an online interview, you have any individual requirements due to a long-term health condition, specific learning difficulty or disability, please contact the Accessibility Service as soon as possible.

 T: 01326 370460

 This will enable us to discuss and put in place any support or adjustments you may require, for example, live online captioning, BSL interpreter, adjusted interview time/length, or information in a different format.

 You can find details of your interview in the Applicant Portal

-Remember, the audition day is your chance to find out all you need to know to make an informed decision about your creative future.
+Remember, the interview is your chance to find out all you need to know to make an informed decision about your creative future.
 It is important that you get a feel for whether Falmouth is the right place for you, so please be prepared to ask as many questions as you need to.
-We recommend you familiarise yourself with the information on the BA(Hons) Acting course page and the AMATA website.
+We recommend you familiarise yourself with the information on the BA(Hons) Acting course page and the AMATA website

 A successful applicant will be able to evidence their skills, their enthusiasm and commitment to their subject according to the following criteria: